tobinjt/golang-coverage-check/README.md

 **How can I tell which lines of code have not been tested?**

-Run `golang-coverage-pre-commit --coverage_html=browser` - it will open the coverage report in your browser.
+Run `golang-coverage-check --coverage_html=browser` - it will open the coverage report in your browser.

-Run `golang-coverage-pre-commit --coverage_html=path` to output the path to the generated HTML File if opening in your browser doesn't work.
+Run `golang-coverage-check --coverage_html=path` to output the path to the generated HTML File if opening in your browser doesn't work.

 **How can I debug rule matching?**

-Run `golang-coverage-pre-commit --debug_matching` - each coverage line and the rule that matches it will be printed.
+Run `golang-coverage-check --debug_matching` - each coverage line and the rule that matches it will be printed.
 That tells you that the earlier rules in your config did not match that line and the later rules in your config were not reached.